lppedd/message-bus/README.md

 bus.removeListener(listener);
 ```

+> [!IMPORTANT]
-**Important**: listeners only run on the bus where the message is initially published.
+> Listeners only run on the bus where the message is initially published.
-If the message propagates to child buses (the default behavior), or to the parent bus,
+> If the message propagates to child buses (the default behavior), or to the parent bus,
-listeners added to those buses will not be called.
+> listeners added to those buses will not be called.

 ## License